juttle/juttle/test/runtime/specs/juttle-spec/procs/emit.spec.md

 ### Errors

-   * CompileError: Do not specify -points with -from or -every
+   * CompileError: -points option should not be combined with -from, -to, or -last

 Complains about a mix of timeful and timeless -points
 ----------------------------------------------------